MPIDR/rsocsim/README.md

 # this will be in your home- or user-directory:
 folder = rsocsim::create_simulation_folder()

-# create a new supplement-file.
-Supplement-files tell socsim what
+# create a new supervisoryy-file.supervisoryyt-files tell socsim what
-# to simulate. create_sup_file will create a very basic supplement filee
+# to simulate. create_sup_file will create a very basic supervisoryy filee
 # and it copies some rate-files that will also be needed into the
 # simulation folder:
 supfile = rsocsim::create_sup_file(folder)